bookio/client/docs/roadmap.md

 For 1.0 we exclude Activities due to more complex handling.
 Resources will be handled as hardware initially.

-The following user stories must be done for 1.0:
+#The following user stories must be done for 1.0

 ###Build a Rental Space in the Desktop
 The user should be able to add symbols that represents his business.
 The symbols have a set of propertys to define its behavior: